jjkcharles/jjkcharles.github.io/_posts/2023-03-26-internet-hotspot-code-red.md

 Below is how I did it on Windows and Android.

 #### Windows
-Go to `Settings->Network & internet->Wi-Fi->Manage Known Networks`
+~~Go to `Settings->Network & internet->Wi-Fi->Manage Known Networks`~~

-And, choose the target "public" wifi network.
-Flip the "Metered Connection" toggle to ON.
+~~And, choose the target "public" wifi network.
+Flip the "Metered Connection" toggle to ON.~~

 ![Windows Wifi Settings](https://i.postimg.cc/FKhhvWSK/image.png "Windows Wifi Settings - Windows 11")

+> <span style="color:red;bold">**Update 05th July 2023:**</span> I noticed that I am still occasionally getting connected to the connection I had set as "metered".
+So, obviously above settings isn't working with Windows.
+I ended up choosing unchecking "Connect automatically when in range" setting.
+Minor setback, but something I can live with!

 #### Android
 Depending on your Android flavor, go to `Internet->Saved Networks` and choose your target network.